 Governing Documents of the Corporation.
 The Member acknowledges that, in its capacity as a member, it is bound by terms and conditions of the Bylaws and the Corporation’s Certificate of Incorporation, each of which the Member acknowledges that it has read and understands, and such policies and procedures as may be adopted from time to time by the Board of Directors of the Corporation.

-Three Year Commitment.
-The Member acknowledges that it is making a commitment hereby to remain a member in good standing of the Corporation for a period of three (3) years from the effective date of this Agreement and that it is committed to pay the dues described above for a period of three (3) years from the effective date in order to provide a stable source of funding for the Corporation.
+Three-Year Commitment.
+The Member acknowledges that it is making a commitment hereby to remain a member in good standing of the Corporation for a minimum period of three (3) years from the effective date of this Agreement and that it is committed to pay the dues described above for a period of three (3) years from the effective date in order to provide a stable source of funding for the Corporation.

 Obligations of the Corporation